The command \eval allows you to use arbitrary

 to standard output by the Lisp code is substituted

-statement.
+for the \eval statement.
 E.g., consider the

-following complete document, root2.tex
+following complete document, root2.tex:

 (princ (sqrt 2))